aidatabases/ICTD/README.md

-To view the dashboard, run the python file IndiaChinaDashNew.py
+To view the dashboard, run the index.py file